 If you talk to customers about health benefits, they will understand what you’re getting at.
 You can talk about indoor air pollutants causing health concerns such as:

 You can mention that the CDC claims that “for many people, the risks to health from exposure to indoor air pollution may be greater than risks from outdoor pollution.”
 You can explain that an air purification system is more important than ever to filter out air contaminants like mold, pollen, viruses, pet hair, and household toxins.
 We just don’t see the upside to talking directly about COVID-19.

 This is a great time for marketing that educates homeowners about IAQ, home comfort and energy efficiency.
 For example, most people still think of humidifiers as those single-room units you buy from the drugstore that you have to constantly fill with water.
 Homeowners who hear about the benefits of a whole-home humidifier will be interested.
 Educate them on the benefits of a complete air purification system.

 Remember to focus on benefits not features.
 Here’s an example from a local business, “Get your 2-stage furnace with 10 years parts/labor warranty for $59.99 a month.”
 That’s great to mention the financing option and warranty, but you could describe the 2-stage furnace better by saying something like, “heats your home faster using less energy, and keeps it warm and cozy.”

 Anytime your service experts see those little single-room humidifiers, they should be telling customers about whole-home humidifiers.
 When quoting on a furnace, we’d recommend starting with an option that includes a humidifier.
 Find opportunities to talk to customers about IAQ.

-Going into spring 2022, industry experts are forecasting that increased sales of HVAC and IAQ products and services will continue.
+Industry experts are forecasting that increased sales of HVAC and IAQ products and services will continue.
 Lennox is forecasting a further revenue growth of 4 to 8% this year.
 We don’t want you to miss out so be sure you’re marketing HVAC.